Autocompare/sklearn_tweets/README.md

 **Vader Sentiment**

 For sentiment analysis we are using the interesting Valence Aware Dictionary and sEntiment Reasoner module for python created by [@cjhutto](https://github.com/cjhutto/vaderSentiment).
-Each tweet iterated through sentiment analysis and enumerated to create the labeled target data.
+Each tweet is iterated through sentiment analysis and enumerated to create the labeled target data.

 		def process_scores():